nicholasdunbar/cucumber-sandbox/readme.md

 ### Attempts to configure the browser

 Sometimes you want to configure the browser to use the settings of a certain user.
 This is called in fireFox the profile of the user.
 In FF (less than or equal to 47) you could do this easily.
 But now with FF moving to Marionette there is no easy way to configure Capybara to load the browser with a certain profile.
-I was trying to set the Firefox profile in env.rb with the following code, but something is missing:
+I was trying to set the Firefox Profile in env.rb with the following code, but something is missing, it works in cucumber but not with RSpec:
 ```
-require 'base64'
-base64Path2Profile = Base64.encode64('/Users/dunban1/Library/Application Support/Firefox/Profiles/fc9zmymw.DefaultUser')
-ffProfile = { 'profile' => base64Path2Profile }

-Capybara.default_driver = :selenium
-Capybara.register_driver :selenium do |app|
+Capybara.register_driver :geckodriver do |app|
-  #make capabilities object
+  profile = Selenium::WebDriver::Zipper.zip('/Users/dunban1/Library/Application Support/Firefox/Profiles/s1xdknox.testprofile')
-  desired_caps = Selenium::WebDriver::Remote::Capabilities.firefox(
+  caps = Selenium::WebDriver::Remote::Capabilities.firefox(
     {
-      marionette: true,
-      firefox_profile: ffProfile
+      firefox_options: {profile: profile},
     }
   )

   Capybara::Selenium::Driver.new(
     app,
     browser: :firefox,
-    desired_capabilities: desired_caps
+    desired_capabilities: caps
   )
 end
+Capybara.current_driver = :geckodriver
 ```

 I was doing this based on a comment by @twalpol in https://github.com/teamcapybara/capybara/issues/1710